abpframework/abp/docs/en/Blog-Posts/2023-06-05 v7_3_Preview/POST.md

 ![](./community-talks-2023-4.png)

-In this episode, the core ABP team will talk about what's new with ABP v7.3 and Angular 16.
-The event will be live on **Tuesday, June 06, 2023 (17:00 UTC)**.
+In this episode, the core ABP team talked about what's new with ABP v7.3 and Angular 16.
+You can watch the event from [here](https://www.youtube.com/watch?v=lq6u4vQURcI).

-> Register to listen and ask your questions now 👉 [https://kommunity.com/volosoft/events/abp-community-talks-20234-angular-16-and-abp-v-73-b0644a11](https://kommunity.com/volosoft/events/abp-community-talks-20234-angular-16-and-abp-v-73-b0644a11)

 ### ABP .NET Conference 2023